Skip to main content Skip to search

 Call for Submissions

-The Rabbi Sacks Book Prize will be awarded annually to an author of a recently published or about to be published work of Jewish ideas deeply sourced in Jewish texts, with broad appeal within and beyond the Jewish community.
-The author of the winning work will receive a $50,000 prize, generously funded by the Rohr Family.
-Additional funds will be used to help the author and two finalists promote their books through podcast interviews, marketing and book distribution.
+The Rabbi Sacks Book Prize is awarded to an author of a recently published or about to be published work of Jewish ideas deeply sourced in Jewish texts, with broad appeal within and beyond the Jewish community.
+The author of the winning work will receive a $10,000 prize, and two finalists will receive $2500 each, generously funded by the Rohr Family.

 Submission Guidelines